29 May What is The Parental Kidnapping Prevention Act of 1980 (PKPA)?

 The PKPA is a full faith and credit law.
 The act conveys to courts when to enforce and honor custody decisions issued by courts in other tribes or states.
 Since it is a federal law, it outplays state law when there is a battle between the two types.
 The PKPA does not dictate to courts when they should implement jurisdiction over a fresh custody matter.
 That is only determined by tribal or state jurisdictional laws.
-For example, Uniform Child Custody Jurisdiction and Enforcement Act, or the Uniform Child Custody Jurisdiction Act.
+For example, the Uniform Child Custody Jurisdiction and Enforcement Act, or the Uniform Child Custody Jurisdiction Act.
 However, Courts must follow the PKPA’s commands when:

 - it is being determined whether to enforce a custody determination made by a court of another state or tribe;

-- they are deciding whether to implement jurisdiction despite an existing custody proceeding that is already pending in another jurisdiction; and
+- they are deciding whether to implement jurisdiction despite an existing custody proceeding that is already pending in another jurisdiction, and

 - they are asked to adjust an existing visitation or custody order from another jurisdiction.

 The PKPA puts into play four methods in which courts can implement authority: significant connection, emergency, home state, and more suitable forum.
 The PKPA gives the minor child’s home state favored jurisdiction and forbids a court from implementing jurisdiction if a lawful custody proceeding is already pending in any another state.